England, thanks for ruining cricket for my son

 Over the last two days I’ve witnessed two jaw dropping incidents in the ICC Champions Trophy, both of which involved England, and these have had a serious impact on Luke.
 The first and most controversial was an incident involving Graham Smith and Andrew Strauss during the SA vs. England game on Monday evening.

 Smith was on 124 runs with South Africa needing another 69 from 36 balls to stay in the ICC Champions Trophy and requested for a runner yet Strauss declined it.
-After the match Strauss explained that “He asked for a runner and the umpires took the view that cramp is a symptom of fatigue.
-Being tired does not qualify batsmen for a runner under the laws of the game”.
+After the match Strauss explained that:

 It is my belief that this decision by Strauss was a defining moment in the match and was a major contributing factor to our loss.
 After Strauss turned him down you could see Smith’s whole demeanor change.
 Couple that with the fact that he could barely walk and Smith was now forced to look for boundaries to try and steer our team to victory which ultimately lead to the fall of his wicket at 141.